 However, perhaps counterintuitively, as you diversify and grow your rental property portfolio, financing often becomes more difficult.
 That’s because the more real estate an investor holds – even under different LLCs – the greater the perceived risk is, at least in the eyes of a lender.

-Rather than take “No” for an answer, the best real estate investors find workarounds to keep growing their business.
-Here are a few tips for thinking outside of the box to finance multiple rental properties as you scale your portfolio up to ten houses or more:
+Rather than take “no” for an answer, the best real estate investors find workarounds to keep growing their business.
+Here are a few tips for thinking outside of the box to finance multiple rental properties as you scale your portfolio up to 10 houses or more.

 Self-employed business owners can use a one-participant 401(k)

 A one-participant 401(k) - also known as a Solo 401(k), Solo-k, Uni-k, or a One-participant k – is a retirement plan recognized by the IRS that covers a business owner with no employees, or the business owner and his or her spouse.

 This type of retirement plan for a self-employed business owner has the same rules and requirements of any other 401(k) plan.
 But as a business owner, you can make contributions as both an employee and an employer.
 So essentially, you can “double up” your contributions, up to the specified maximums.

 With a one-participant 401(k) in which you name yourself the trustee, you achieve “checkbook control” in a similar manner to an IRA that has acquired a single member LLC and named themselves the manager.
 Then, you can purchase rental real estate within your 401(k).